34 Helpful Anxiety Statistics to Aid Your Battle in 2021

 One of the most important facts about anxiety to know is that even though in both cases a person feels extreme chest pain, they are completely different.
 For example, a heart attack can be caused by exercise, whereas a panic attack usually does not occur after extensive training.

-18. About 8% of US citizens will go through PTSD (posttraumatic stress disorder) at least once in their lives.
+18. 1 in 13 Americans will go through PTSD (posttraumatic stress disorder) at least once in their lives.

 All things considered, this is a small percentage compared to the number of people who have endured trauma.